huxoll/huxoll-dev-vm/README.md

 # huxoll-dev-vm
 My personal DevVM configuration and tools.

-Assumes Ansible is installed, on a Linux box.
+Assumes Ansible is installed, on a Linux or OSX workstation.

 If ansible is not installed, try this:
 (Ubuntu 14.04)